future-proof-iot/middleware2022-femtocontainers/README.md

 # Middleware 2022 Femto-Container artifact

-This repository contains the artifact for the submission to [Middleware 2022] on "Femto-Containers: Lightweight Virtualization and Fault Isolation For Small Software Functions on Low-Power IoT Microcontrollers".
+This repository contains the artifact for the paper published at [ACM Middleware 2022] on "Femto-Containers: Lightweight Virtualization and Fault Isolation For Small Software Functions on Low-Power IoT Microcontrollers", for which you can also check out the [preprint] in PDF.

 ## Directory overview